 Nepal emerged in 2006 as a parliamentary democracy after a decade of armed conflict pitting Maoist rebels against a long-standing Hindu monarchy.
 It officially became a republic in 2008.
 The nation-building process has been long, and you will be exposed to its intricacies, from developing a viable constitution that guarantees equal rights in a multi-ethnic country to confrontations with impunity for wartime abuses, including enforced disappearances, rape, torture, and extrajudicial executions.
 In Kathmandu, you will meet with lawyers and activists who are working to ensure a more just future in Nepal.
 Your study will also extend to the complicated politics of the everyday.
 You will meet grassroots organizers for issues as wide-ranging as urban squatters’ rights, the precarious livelihoods of Tibetan refugees, the labor struggles of domestic workers, and the work of organizations working for LGBTQ rights.
 The program also spends one week on a rural excursion in the south of Nepal, visiting indigenous communities involved in struggles for land, resources, and political representation.

 Jordan is a safe haven in the Middle East and, as such, is an appropriate locale to inquire into the array of human rights violations arising from geopolitical conflicts affecting the region.
 For decades, Jordan has received thousands of Palestinian, Iraqi, and Syrian refugees.
 The program probes the historical and contemporary origins of Jordan’s refugee populations by visiting with refugee communities and refugee-focused NGOs living and working both inside and outside refugee camps.
 The program also has a strong emphasis on gender rights, meeting with an array of scholars and women’s rights organizations with differing interpretations of Islamic feminism.
 During the program’s stay in Amman, you will meet with members of Parliament and international agencies such as the UN and get multi-layered perspectives on pathways utilized to enact human rights–based change.
-Additionally, you will go on excursions to historic sites such as Petra, the Dead Sea, and Aqaba, and you will go camping in the desert sands of Wadi Rum.
+Additionally, you will go on excursions to historic sites such as Petra and the Dead Sea, and you will go camping in the desert sands of Wadi Rum.

 The rich political history of Chile provides fertile ground for analyses of human rights struggles.
 After the end of the Pinochet dictatorship, a transition to democracy has been entwined with both the reconciliation of history and the continuation of neoliberal policies that make Chile a profoundly unequal society.
 You will spend the first half of your time in Chile in Santiago, where you will visit sites such as the Museum of Memory and Human Rights and Villa Grimaldi.
 You will also meet with feminist leaders, historians, student activists leading the cause for equal access to education, and officials from the UN and multiple NGOs.
 Then you will travel to the Mapuche territories of southern Chile, to farms in the Andes.
 You will be immersed in indigenous communities that negotiate the challenges of large-scale natural resource extraction, dam-building, and industrial agriculture, along with racial discrimination.